merecmoney/DistributedDataBases/README.md

 ![for node s1](/images/P3_1.png)
 ![for node s2](/images/P3_2.png)

-As can be seen, data was imported and exported succesfully.
+As can be seen, data was imported and exported successfully.

 ### Practice 4

-Implemented Localization and Fragmentantion Transparency for SELECT.
+Implemented Localization and Fragmentation Transparency for SELECT.

 The first one enables to retrieve info from a fragment without specifying its location (node where the fragment is at).

-The second one is to retrieve info from a global entity like if it were a entity on a centralized database, uses reconstruction expression for each entity.
+The second one is to retrieve info from a global entity like if it were an entity on a centralized database, uses reconstruction expression for each entity.

 For example, to retrieve all info from entity PAIS from node CAHABDD_S1